GridShift: EV Charging

 Have Questions About This New Approach to Charging?

-Once you download the SVCE app, we’ll ask you to connect to your vehicle using the username and password on your Tesla or VW account.
+Once you download the SVCE app, we’ll ask you to connect to your vehicle or charger using your existing manufacturer login details.
 This uses the same process, called OAUTH2, as you might have used to log into a website using your Facebook or Gmail account.

 SVCE’s partner, ev.energy, will take a reading of your EV’s battery level to calculate how many kWh of charge are required to get your vehicle to the level you set in the app.
 Ev.energy will also use the account to start charging at the optimal time, and stop the charging session once your car’s battery reaches the desired level.

 SVCE combines your charging data with that of all the other program participants and aggregates it into a set of metadata that is stored on ev.energy’s secure servers, which are hosted by Amazon Web Services.

 Once you disconnect your EV, we will no longer be able to optimize charging on your vehicle, and you will need to re-enter your login details to reconnect to the platform.
 Any data from previous charging sessions will be combined with other customers’ data.
 The aggregate data will be analyzed by SVCE to determine the impact of the program.

 We will not smart charge your car when you are away from home.
 Charging at any other locations (e.g. at superchargers, your place of work, the shopping mall etc.) will be tracked so you can see the energy you’ve used, but not managed.
 We know whether or not you are charging at home using location data from the GPS in the vehicle.